 The Mercedes-Benz Arena is located in the east of Stuttgart on the east bank of the river Neckar, about 4.5 kilometres from Stuttgart’s city centre and main rail station.

-From the motorways around Stuttgart, signs with a stadium symbol will guide you, via the B10 and B14, to the stadium.
+If arriving by car, from the motorways around Stuttgart signs with a stadium symbol will guide you, via the B10 and B14, to the stadium.

 If using public transport, take overground metro (S-Bahn) line S1 from the main rail station (Hbf).
 Take the train in the direction of Kirchheim and get off at stop Neckarpark.
 From there it is a 5-minute walk to the stadium.

 On match days, Stadtbahn line U11 can also bring you from the main rail station to the stadium (NeckarPark).